The Cave of the Sleeping Sharks (La Cueva de los Tiburones Dormidos), Isla Mujeres

-About a 30 minute boat ride from Isla Mujeres is a phenomenon that captured the attention of the world.
+About a 30-minute boat ride from Isla Mujeres is a phenomenon that captured the world's attention.
 Sharks, thought to be sleeping, were found in caves by a local lobster fisherman, "La Valcula".
-This famous dive has bought the curious to the island for decades to see this strange behaviour that Jacques Cousteau documented with Ramon Bravo in 1970.
+This famous dive has bought the curious to the island for decades to see this strange behaviour Jacques Cousteau documented with Ramon Bravo in 1970.

 The History

-1969 was the year that Isla Mujeres was put on the map, just a short time before the huge development of Cancun commenced.
-A local fisherman, Carlos Garcia Castilla (known as the "Válvula" because of his exceptional lung capacity), was hunting for lobsters in an area known as Los Cuevones (The Big Caves) when he realized that a certain cave had sharks constantly entering but not coming out.
+1969 was the year that Isla Mujeres was put on the map, just a short time before the massive development of Cancun commenced.
+A local fisherman, Carlos Garcia Castilla (known as the "Válvula" because of his exceptional lung capacity), was hunting for lobsters in an area known as Los Cuevones (The Big Caves) when he realised that a particular cave had sharks constantly entering but not coming out.
 This first contact with the sharks was a great fright to him because he came out of the water terrified.

 Driven by curiosity, he returned a few days later, freedived into the cave at 20mt /65ft to see what was happening and discovered a most unusual scientific phenomenon.
 One that would draw international attention to Isla Mujeres.
 In the cave, he saw what appeared to be sharks resting on the sand.
-Little by little he approached the sharks, until he realized that they were actually "sleeping".
+Little by little, he approached the sharks until he realised they were actually "sleeping".
 He returned to Isla with great doubts because, as far as he knew, sharks did not sleep, or at least not that anyone knew of.

-It was assumed, before this discovery, that sharks didn´t sleep because they needed to swim to obtain oxygen.
-Also, it was thought that because sharks lacked a swim bladder they had to be constantly in motion.
-Only Nurse Shark/ Carpet Shark (Ginglymostoma cirratum), which have a slow metabolism, had previously been scientifically studied while they rested.
+Before this discovery, it was assumed that sharks didn't sleep because they needed to swim to obtain oxygen.
+Also, it was thought that sharks had to be constantly in motion because they lacked a swim bladder.
+Only Nurse Sharks/ Carpet Sharks (Ginglymostoma cirratum), which have a slow metabolism, had previously been scientifically studied while they rested.
 Until the discovery of Carlos Garcia, sharks with faster metabolisms had not been seen at rest.

-When Carlos Garcia returned to Isla Mujeres, he sought out Ramon Bravo who was a respected resident of the island at the time.
+When Carlos Garcia returned to Isla Mujeres, he sought out Ramon Bravo, a respected island resident.

 Ramon Bravo was a well-known Mexican diver who had worked with Jacques Cousteau.
 He was also an ecologist, cinematographer, author, Olympic swimmer, and, most importantly, a dominant figure in the worldwide preservation and study of sharks.

-At first, Bravo did not believe Carlos and thought that it must be harmless nurse sharks crawling on the sand but Carlos Garcia kept insisting until finally, Bravo went to verify the discovery.
+At first, Bravo did not believe Carlos and thought it must be harmless nurse sharks crawling on the sand.
+Still, Carlos Garcia kept insisting until finally, Bravo went to verify the discovery.

 Apparently, the first days were frustrating and unsuccessful due to bad weather.
 They had to wait until it passed to enter the water and did not find anything in the cave for many dives.
-Doubt set in as to the validity of what "La Valvula" saw.
-Fortunately, on a subsequent day in poor conditions, they saw an enormous bull shark apparently totally asleep in the cave.
+Doubt set in regarding the validity of what "La Valvula" saw.
+Fortunately, on a subsequent day, in poor conditions, they saw an enormous bull shark apparently totally asleep in the cave.

-Inside entry to the huge cavern, spread out over several galleries, at least 20 sharks of many species slept peacefully Bravo could not believe what he was seeing and he went on to verify the discovery in the following days taking many pictures and videos of tiger, mako, whitetip, leopard or bull sharks resting peacefully on the white sands of the cave floor.
-What truly surprised everyone was that every single shark was in front of the current that penetrated the cave.
+Inside entry to the vast cavern, spread out over several galleries, at least 20 sharks of many species slept peacefully.
+Bravo could not believe what he was seeing, and he went on to verify the discovery in the following days taking many pictures and videos of tiger, mako, whitetip, leopard or bull sharks resting peacefully on the white sands of the cave floor.
+What surprised everyone was that every shark was in front of the current that penetrated the cave.

-Ramon Bravo shared the phenomenon with the Smithsonian Institute but originally his photos were thought to be fakes and he was denied the discovery.
+Ramon Bravo shared the phenomenon with the Smithsonian Institute, but initially, his photos were thought to be fakes, and he was denied the discovery.

-Fortunately, it attracted the attention of international scientists Dr. Shelton Applegate, a master in shark paleontology, and Dr. Eugina Clark (aka The Shark Lady), a member of the Scripps Institution of Oceanography of La Joya, California and a world authority on sharks.
-The pair immediately organised to traveled to Isla Mujeres to study this extremely unusual behavior.
+Fortunately, it attracted the attention of international scientists Dr Shelton Applegate, a master in shark paleontology, and Dr Eugina Clark (aka The Shark Lady), a member of the Scripps Institution of Oceanography of La Joya, California and a world authority on sharks.
+The pair immediately organised to travel to Isla Mujeres to study this extremely unusual behaviour.

-A month later Ramon Bravo and Valvula entered the caves of the sleeping sharks again but this time with Dr Clark.
-On this occasion, Valvula carried an underwater explosive rifle, Ramon his camera and film equipment and Dr. Clark a couple of assistants to take note of the position and behavior of the sharks.
+A month later, Ramon Bravo and Valvula entered the caves of the sleeping sharks again but this time with Dr Clark.
+On this occasion, Valvula carried an underwater explosive rifle, Ramon his camera and film equipment and Dr Clark a couple of assistants to take note of the position and behaviour of the sharks.

 "Due to their static position on the sand against the current, the sharks remained immobile and practically "drugged", because when the water ran, they took the oxygen necessary for their respiratory process through their gills, without the need to move, the salty water mixed with fresh water from the Yucatan Peninsula producing an electromagnetic field in the water, in addition to helping to deworm the dormant sharks."
 (1)

-The research from this was featured in National Geographic and earned Dr. Clark a gold medal from the Society of Women Geographers.
+This research was featured in National Geographic and earned Dr Clark a gold medal from the Society of Women Geographers.

 Jacques Cousteau, with his son Philippe and his divers, arrived on their research boat Calypso in 1970 and started diving immediately with Bravo and Valvula to investigate The Sleeping Shark Cave.
-Ramon Bravo served as guide and cameraman for the sleeping sharks and the reef surrounding Isla Mujeres.
+Ramon Bravo was a guide and cameraman for the sleeping sharks and the reef surrounding Isla Mujeres.

 What resulted was the documentary The Sleeping Sharks of Yucatan, in which Bravo appears in the credits.

-Jacques Cousteau promised to give credit to Carlos Garcia (Valvula) but shortly after his arrival he wanted to take credit for the discovery.
-This proved problematic but fortunately Ramon Bravo had already published images, always giving full credit to Valvula.
+Jacques Cousteau promised to give Carlos Garcia (Valvula) credit, but shortly after his arrival, he wanted to take credit for the discovery.
+This proved problematic, but fortunately, Ramon Bravo had already published images, always giving full credit to Valvula.

-These images of the Caves of the Sleeping Sharks, and of the also famous lobster runs, traveled the world and surprised the scientific community.
+These images of the Caves of the Sleeping Sharks and famous lobster runs travelled the world and surprised the scientific community.
 Soon National Geographic wanted to be involved.

-Ramon Bravo, on more than one occasion, suffered for his passion and dedication to filming sharks.
-He was once attacked by a bull shark that bit him on the left forearm, at the elbow.
-He required urgent surgery where he received 54 stitches and was in intensive care for several weeks
+On more than one occasion, Ramon Bravo suffered for his passion and dedication to filming sharks.
+He was once attacked by a bull shark that bit him on the left forearm at the elbow.
+He required urgent surgery, where he received 54 stitches and was in intensive care for several weeks.

 The Sharks

-The water inside the caves contains more oxygen, more carbon dioxide, and less salt than normal which leads to two theories as to why the sharks enter a state of relaxed nonaggression that has not been seen anywhere else.
+The water inside the caves contains more oxygen, more carbon dioxide, and less salt than usual, leading to two theories as to why the sharks enter a state of relaxed nonaggression that has not been seen elsewhere.

 The first theory is related to decreased salinity.

-Remora fish live in a unique symbiotic relationship with the sharks; feeding on the scraps of prey dropped by the shark but more importantly, they feed on the parasites on the sharks' skin and in their mouths.
-It is thought that the decreased salinity causes the parasites to loosen their grip, allowing the remora to more efficiently eat the parasites that plague the sharks.
-Sharks may relax to facilitate the cleaning or maybe it is just the aftereffect of a darn good scrubbing.
+Remora fish live in a unique symbiotic relationship with the sharks, feeding on the scraps of prey dropped by the shark, but more importantly, they feed on the parasites on the sharks' skin and mouths.
+It is thought that the decreased salinity causes the parasites to loosen their grip, allowing the remora to eat the parasites that plague the sharks more efficiently.
+Sharks may relax to facilitate the cleaning, or maybe it is just the aftereffect of a darn good scrubbing.

 The Legends